 In November 2016, Samsung announced the launch of Samsung Rewards, a program with a goal of increasing Samsung Pay usage.
 With Samsung Rewards, customers that use Samsung Pay to make purchases will earn rewards points that can be redeemed for gift cards, Samsung products, and other items.

 Mastercard, Discover, American Express, and Visa all work with Samsung Pay.
 Many debit cards do as well, but it depends on the bank that issues the cards.
 Samsung Pay added Chase Bank cards and Navy Federal Credit Union credit and debit cards.

 In March 2016, Samsung Pay has added support for Wells Fargo credit and debit cards.

-In July 2017, PayPal announced that customers will soon be able to pay with PayPal in store through the Samsung Pay app.
+In 2017, PayPal announced that customers would be able to pay with PayPal in store through the Samsung Pay app.